Making A Difference in Our County

 Agriculture and Natural Resources

-Franklin County has one of the highest farm-gate values in the state.
-A high percentage of that can be contributed to the broiler industry.
-Franklin County also ranks high in hatching-layer production and beef-cattle production.
-Many of the programs offered through UGA Extension in Franklin County address issues that arise within the cattle industry.
-Additional programs offered through the Extension office included home-gardening meetings, corn- and soybean-production meetings and beef-production meetings.
-Issues-based programming is a main focus for UGA Extension.
-Working with farmers to provide programming that meets the need of local production, the county Agriculture and Natural Resources agent works with university specialists to make an impact in the local community.
-In 2018, programs were offered through the county office to address issues in marketing cattle, parasite control, poultry and more.
+Franklin County has one of the highest farm gate values in the state.
+A great deal of that can be contributed to the poultry industry.
+Franklin County also ranks high in beef cattle and forage production.
+Many of the programs offered through UGA Cooperative Extension in Franklin County address issues that arise within the cattle industry, including beef quality assurance certification for local and regional producers.
+Additional programs offered through the Extension office include corn and soybean production meeting, and beef production meetings.
+Issues-based programming is a main focus for UGA Extension, working with farmers to provide programming that meets the need of local production.
+The ANR agent works with university specialists to make an impact in the local community.

-Through university resources, the Extension office is able to provide answers for homeowners and farmers on many topics including soil fertility, safe pesticide application, water usage, home gardening and crop and pasture management.
-Extension offices provide soil, forage and water testing through the Agricultural and Environmental Services Laboratory at UGA.
-Agents also can identify plants, insects, diseases and weeds, and give fertilization and pest management recommendations.
+Utilizing university resources, the Extension office is able to provide answers for homeowners and farmers on many topics including, but not limited to, soil fertility, safe pesticide application, water usage, home gardening and crop and pasture management.
+Extension offices provide soil, forage and water testing through the Agricultural and Environmental Service Laboratory at UGA.
+Agents can also identify plants, insects, diseases and weeds, and give fertilization and pest management recommendations.

 4-H Youth Development

-The Franklin County 4-H Club offers a plethora of educational opportunities, which aim to connect information learned in school, such as math, science, writing and social studies, to real world applications.
-Students in fifth grade participate in monthly in-school club meetings that align directly with the state educational standards and focus on presenting information in a fun, hands-on way.
-Middle- and high-school students have the opportunity to participate in 4-H at school during monthly club days.
-A homeschool program is also offered in the county and the current focus of this program has been on Project Achievement and youth development.
+Franklin County 4-H offers a plethora of educational opportunities which aim to connect information learned in school, such as math, science, writing and social studies, to real-world applications.
+Students in fifth grade participate in monthly in-school club meetings which align directly with the state educational standards and focus on presenting information in a fun, hands-on way.
+Middle and high school students have the opportunity to participate in 4-H at the school during monthly club days.
+A homeschool program is also offered in the county and the current focus of this program has been on Project Achievement, youth development, community service and STEM.

-Franklin County youth have equal opportunity to participate in a surplus of activities that include livestock exhibition, poultry judging, livestock judging, Project Achievement and various community-service projects.
+Franklin County 4-H youth have opportunity to participate in a wide range of activities including livestock exhibition, livestock judging, archery, Project Achievement and various community service projects.
+Additional specialty clubs are expected to start within the next program year such as poultry judging or cotton boll and consumer judging.
 In addition to this, camp opportunities are offered at all formal Georgia 4-H centers and through day camps and farm days.
+A variety of camps are offered for students in 4th-12th grade.

 Family and Consumer Sciences

 Although Franklin County does not have a Family and Consumer Sciences (FACS) agent based in the county Extension office, we strive to assist local residents with their questions.
-Common questions cover food safety, food preservation, dealing with mold and mildew, healthy meal planning, nutrition, family budgeting, Supplemental Nutrition Assistance Program Education (SNAP-Ed) resources and more.
-These issues and others are answered through a wide variety of free UGA Extension publications available at the county office and phone conferences with FACS agents from surrounding counties.
+Common questions cover food safety, food preservation, dealing with mold and mildew, healthy meal planning, nutrition, family budgeting, SNAP-Ed resources and more.
+These issues and others are answered through a wide variety of free UGA Extension publications available at the county office and phone conferences with Family and Consumer Sciences agents from surrounding counties.
 Often neighboring FACS agents are conducting programming that our county residents are welcome to attend.